 What Happened Next

 My guy decided that instead of keeping this house as a rental, he wanted to flip it.
 He sold it for $90,000.
 This was not the best decision he made, but he needed to make it in order to learn.
-Since then, he’s bought a bunch of rentals, some of them I sold to him using my license.
-We are still good friends; in fact we are having lunch day after tomorrow…
+Since then, he’s bought a bunch of rentals, some of which I sold to him using my license.

 What started out as a fix and rent/flip turned out to be a quick $20k wholesale deal.
 It’s important to understand that a lot of this was sheer luck.